flisanp/ms3-baby-food-recipes/README.md

 ### Design

 With a potential user in mind being a parent with restricted time searching for recipes they can make for their babies, I wanted to have a minimalistic design and focus on ways to quick and easy locate what they're looking for.
 That is way I choose to have the recipes on a card that immidiately shows the recipes when they click on them rather then sending the user to an additional page.
 This way they can click their way through several recipes to see if it's something that interest them without leaving the main page.
 I didn't want to have the classic pastel colors all over the page that you normally see when it's connected to babies and that is way I choose to have a color palette with calm colors that feels a little bit more modern and also has a good contrast ratio.
-The name Yum Yum is for me a playful way of saying that something is good when you're talking to a baby and also indicates that the website is designed with babies in mind.
+The name Yum Yum is for me a playful way of saying that something is good when you're talking to a baby about food and also indicates that the website is designed with babies in mind.

 ![color palette](static/images/color-palette.png)

 #### Typography

 The main fonts that I choose for this project is Montserrat and Lato which are two quite simple sans-serif fonts that gives a clean expression and are easy to read.
-For the name of the website I have used Gluten which is a cursive font with round shapes that fits well with the kids theme.
-It's also being used for the flash messages to tie the page together.
+For the name of the website I have used Gluten that with it's round shapes fits well with the kids theme.
+It's also being used for flash messages to tie the page together.
 This is a font that I think could feel a little overhelming and unserious if it's used too much so that is way I choose to use it sparingly.

 ### Wireframes
 Wireframes can be viewed [here](static/images/README/wireframes/wireframes.pdf)